eversonapp/formulario-cadastro/README.md

 ![](preview.png)

 * Layout builded in HTML, CSS and the Bootstrap library
-* A JS validator for CNJP and Inscrição estadual
+* A JS validator for CNJP
 * An autocomplete mask for the adress section
 * PHPMailer used to manage the content